The Widom-Rowlinson model: Mesoscopic fluctuations for the critical droplet

 \begin{theorem}[Large deviation principle for the halo shape] $\mbox{}$\\ The family of probability measures $(\mu_\beta(h(\gamma) \in \cdot\,))_{\beta \geq 1}$ satisfies the LDP on $\mathcal{S}$ with speed $\beta$ and with good rate function $I$. \end{theorem}

 Informally, Theorem \ref{thm:ldp-halo} says that \be \mu_\beta\bigl( h(\gamma) \approx S\bigr) \approx \exp\bigl( - \beta I(S)\bigr), \qquad \beta \to \infty. \ee

 The contraction principle suggests a large deviation principle for the halo volume.
 To formulate this, we first state a minimisation problem.
-The condition $R \in (2,\tfrac12L)$ below ensures that that the effect of the periodic boundary conditions on the torus $\T$ is not felt.
+The condition $R\in (1, \frac{L}{\pi} + \frac12 )$ below ensures that the periodic boundary conditions on the torus $\T$ are not felt.